postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ### Tabs

-Tabs allow you to organize and work between multiple requests.
+Tabs allow you to organize and work between requests.

 #### Opening a new tab